Are You Replacing Your Roof?

 - Compare those quotes to see what each contractor includes.
 One estimate may be higher because they include tearing off the old roof, disposing of old materials, and a stipend for replacing damaged or rotted plywood substrate.

-- If your quote doesn’t cover these steps, you can ask the contractor for the additional cost to include them.
+- If your quote doesn’t cover these steps, you can ask the contractor what the additional cost would be to include them.

 - Ask each contractor for estimated time lines of project completion.

-4) Meet with Your Contractor to Discuss Details of Your Roof replacement
+4) Meet with Your Contractor to Discuss the Details of Your Roof Replacement

 - Decide on a start date.